Thermo-Calc 2017a was released in March 2017 and includes many significant changes to the software.

 DICTRA Available in the Graphical Mode

 The software program for accurate simulation of diffusion controlled reactions in multicomponent alloy systems formerly known as DICTRA is available in the graphical mode for the first time ever as an add-on module in Thermo-Calc 2017a.
-The new graphical version, known as the Diffusion module, incorporates the functionality of the console mode version of DICTRA with the easy-to-use graphical interface of Thermo-Calc.
-The new graphical mode comes complete with three examples and a Quick Start Guide to help users begin working in the module immediately.
+The new graphical version, known as the Diffusion module, incorporates much of the functionality of the console mode version of DICTRA with the easy-to-use graphical interface of Thermo-Calc, making it easier than ever for users to begin making diffusion simulations.
+The new graphical mode comes complete with four examples and a Quick Start Guide to help users begin working in the module immediately.
 Users without a DICTRA license will be able to test the module using DEMO databases included in their software.
+Watch the new Diffusion module (DICTRA) examples videos.

 12 New and Updated Databases